-If possible the front (piping side) access panel and side access panel opposite the air return should remain clear of obstruction for a distance of 2 ft (0.7 m) to facilitate servicing and general maintenance.
-For vertical R-series, no access is required on the back side; but attention should be paid to the fact that the electrical box and LCD interface are located on the side of the unit opposite the air return.
-Ensure the unit is level to eliminate any possible condensate draining issues.
+The front access panel where pipe connections are located and right side access panel should remain clear of obstruction for a distance of 2 ft (0.7 m) to facilitate servicing and maintenance.
+No access is required on the back side.